wlg1/wlg1.github.io/notion/notes/Notes/Notion.md

     Neither type of page can be dragged and dropped into another root super-notebook.
 However, both types can be dragged into any sub-notebooks of a super-notebook

+If you copy one page inside another, its backlinks won’t be copied.

+DANGER: DO NOT TURN AN IN-LINE PAGE FROM TEXT TO ‘PAGE’; IT WILL DELETE ALL IN THE PAGE

 ---

 [https://www.wepc.com/tips/chat-gpt-vs-notion-ai/](https://www.wepc.com/tips/chat-gpt-vs-notion-ai/)